Frequently Asked Questions

 RN to BSN Completion students and Practical Nursing students will have summer courses.
 Many students, however, choose to take some non-nursing courses during the summer so that they have a lighter course load in the regular academic year.

 Yes.
 While you are in the Nursing major, you must maintain a cumulative grade point average of 2.0.
-However, if you drop out for any reason, you may be required to raise your grade point average before readmittance is allowed.

 You must immediately discuss your problems with your nursing advisor